What is zinc?

 Some drugs may decrease zinc levels.
 Examples include proton pump inhibitors such as omeprazole (which reduce the amount of stomach acid), the antihypertensive lisinopril (which brings blood pressure down by relaxing the blood vessels), corticosteroids, estrogens, and some antiseizure drugs.

 Zinc supplements are not recommended for people in high-resource countries because most people in such countries get enough zinc through their diet without taking zinc supplements and taking too much zinc can lead to toxic levels with serious side effects.
 However, zinc supplements can decrease deaths due to common infections among children in low-resource countries.

-High-dose zinc supplements should not be taken unless recommended by a doctor to treat a zinc deficiency Zinc Deficiency Zinc deficiency has many causes, including various disorders, alcohol use disorder, and use of diuretics.
-People lose their appetite and hair and may feel sluggish and lose their sense of taste... read more .
+High-dose zinc supplements should not be taken unless recommended by a doctor to treat a zinc deficiency Zinc Deficiency Zinc deficiency can result from many conditions, including diabetes mellitus, alcohol use disorder, and use of diuretics.
+People lose their appetite and hair and may feel sluggish and lose their... read more .

 It is not clear whether zinc supplements reduce the duration of common colds, but any such effect is unlikely to be anything more than minimal.

 Zinc may also help control blood sugar levels in people with diabetes or prediabetes.

 Drugs Mentioned In This Article